How to Vacuum Your Pool Super Quick

 Do you leave skimmer basket in when vacuuming pool?

-You can keep the skimmer basket in place when vacuuming if you use a skim vac plate.
-Otherwise, remove the skimmer basket before attaching your vacuum hose to the skimmer inlet or if you’re using a vacuum plate.
-The skimmer basket will get in the way and won’t allow you to create good suction.
+If you use a skim-vac plate, you can keep the skimmer basket in place when vacuuming.
+Otherwise, remove it before attaching your vacuum hose to the skimmer inlet or using a vacuum plate.
+The basket will get in the way and prevent good suction.

 This is because your filter system isn’t powerful enough to filter debris that quickly.
 If you’re dealing with a lot of fine debris that’s passing through your filter, turn your filter setting to “Waste” and bypass the filter completely when you vacuum.
 Just be sure to fill with freshwater while you vacuum so the water level in your pool doesn’t get too low.